-G Input automatonEs List of events (vector)
+Es List of events (vector)

 Gs Output automaton

 Adds selfloop transitions [x, e, x] to the transition list of the input automaton G, for all states x of G and all events e in the event list Es.
 The event set of G and Es must be disjoint.